Tony Clark: Amateur career

 Clark prepped at Valhalla High School in El Cajon, California, but after going out to dinner with principal Ed Giles and others, Clark transferred to nearby Christian High School.
 He averaged 43.7 points per game in basketball in his senior season.

 Clark played college basketball at the University of Arizona and San Diego State University, where he was the San Diego State Aztecs' top scorer with 11.5 points per game in 1991–92.
 Clark left college (and ended his basketball career) without finishing his business administration degree in order to focus on baseball.

 Professional baseball career

-In a 15-year career, Clark hit .262 with 251 home runs and 824 run batted in (RBIs) in 1,559 games played.
+In a 15-year career, Clark hit .262 with 251 home runs and 824 runs batted in (RBIs) in 1,559 games played.

 Detroit Tigers

 The Detroit Tigers selected Clark out of high school with the second overall pick in the 1990 MLB draft.
 He played in Minor League Baseball while attending college and playing college basketball.

-He was third in Rookie of the Year voting in 1996 when he hit .250 with 27 home runs.
+Clark made his major league debut as the Tigers starting first baseman against the Cleveland Indians on September 3, 1995.
+He had two hits in five at-bats in the game, with his first major league hit coming off Julián Tavárez in the ninth inning.
+He appeared in 27 games that season, batting .238 with three home runs.
+His first major league home run was hit off Jeff Ware of the Toronto Blue Jays on September 8.
+Clark finished in third in Rookie of the Year voting in 1996 when he hit .250 with 27 home runs.

 His most productive seasons were 1997, with 32 HRs and 117 RBIs (10 errors at first base), 1998, with 34 HRs and 103 RBIs (13 errors at first), and 1999, with 31 HRs and 99 RBIs (10 errors at first).

 Clark was selected an All-Star in 2001.